The 20 Best Brown Syndrome Doctors Near Me in Maryland, US

 English

 Courtney L. Kraus, M.D., is Knights Templar Eye Foundation Professor of Ophthalmology at the Wilmer Eye Institute, Johns Hopkins Medicine.
 Dr. Kraus specializes in pediatric ophthalmology and adult strabismus, including amblyopia (lazy eye), with a particular interest in pediatric cataract and corneal diseases.
 She has enjoyed participating in surgical mission trips to underserved areas in the developing world.
 Dr. Kraus received her medical degree from Washington University in St. Louis, Missouri, where she also completed her residency in ophthalmology after an internship in internal medicine at St. John’s Mercy Medical Center in Creve Coeur, Missouri.
 She then completed a fellowship in pediatric ophthalmology and adult strabismus at the Storm Eye Institute at The Medical University of South Carolina.
 Dr. Kraus is rated as an Advanced provider by MediFind in the treatment of Brown Syndrome.
-Her top areas of expertise are Strabismus, Idiopathic Short Stature (ISS), Brown Syndrome, Vitrectomy, and Cataract Removal.
+She is also highly rated in 10 other conditions, according to our data.
+Her clinical expertise encompasses Strabismus, Idiopathic Short Stature (ISS), Brown Syndrome, Vitrectomy, and Cataract Removal.
+Dr. Kraus is board certified in American Board Of Ophthalmology.

 Advanced in Brown Syndrome